• Skip to primary navigation

 While burgers are cooking, mix beef broth and the rest of the gravy ingredients together in a mixing bowl.

-When meat is cooked through, remove patties to a plate and aside.
-Turn heat to medium.
-Add gravy ingredients to pan and whisk constantly until the mixture starts to come to a low boil.
+To make Hawaiian Loco Moco gravy: Add gravy ingredients to pan and whisk constantly until the mixture starts to come to a low boil.
 Reduce to low heat and cook until thickened, about 2 minutes more.

 cooking hamburger patties in a skillet